ronsims2/trusty/README.md

 `crusty -t 'Foobar' -n "Who doesn't take notes in the terminal?🤷🏾"`

-Add a quick note without with an derived title.
+Add a quick note with a derived title.

 `crusty -q "The coolest kids use the terminal for everything."`